sonic-net/SONiC/doc/pmon/sonic_thermal_control_test_plan.md

 #### Invalid value policy file

 In invalid_value_policy.json, the file content contains minus value of target speed.
+We couldn't cover all invalid value here because there are too many possibilities.
+The major purpose of this configuration file is to verify thermal control daemon would not crash while loading such an invalid configuration files.
+For other negative test cases, they are already covered by unit test.
 The invalid_value_policy.json content is like:

 ```json
 {